 All of the lessons from Because Learning! come with an Experiment Guide to support teachers.
 The Hello World experiment guide can be found at the bottom of the experiment page or by clicking here.
 Each experiment guide contains useful information for teachers and facilitators, including: a lesson overview, materials list, vocabulary and a summary email text of the activity to send to parents for parental engagement.
 You’ll also find an essential question, learning objectives, inquiry guidelines, and theNGSS Standards for that particular lesson.

 One great feature of the Because Learning!
-Experiment Guides is how each of their experiments includes a link to a community forum where teachers and students can share successes and challenges for each experiment.
+Experiment Guides is how each of their experiments includes a link to a community forum.
+In this forum, teachers and students can share successes and challenges for each experiment.
 Here’s a link to the Hello World Community Discussion page.

 The folks at Because Learning! have a special offer for ClassTechTips.com readers – an exclusive discount of 20% off of our quarterly subscription.
 This link will take you straight to the subscription page that includes the discount which is valid from today until November 24, 2017.